Breaking news: I have recently published two longform narrative articles that break new ground in popular history.

-I write books, essays, and articles on history, medicine, science, and crime.
-In addition to my newest book The Lost Brothers, I have written The Nazi and the Psychiatrist, Non-Stop: A Turbulent History of Northwest Airlines, and The Lobotomist: A Maverick Medical Genius and His Tragic Quest to Rid the World of Mental Illness.
-My articles have appeared in The Atlantic, GQ, Wired, Scientific American Mind, Topic, Longreads, The Washington Post Magazine, and many other publications.
+My published books include The Lost Brothers, The Nazi and the Psychiatrist, Non-Stop: A Turbulent History of Northwest Airlines, and The Lobotomist: A Maverick Medical Genius and His Tragic Quest to Rid the World of Mental Illness.
+My articles have appeared in Smithsonian, The Atlantic, GQ, Wired, Scientific American Mind, Topic, Longreads, The Washington Post Magazine, and many other publications.

-Several of my nonfiction stories have been optioned for the screen and stage.
 I frequently give talks and lead workshops on the topics of my books as well as on the craft of nonfiction writing.
+Please contact Jayme Boucher, Hachette Speakers Bureau, at Jayme.Boucher@hbgusa.com to book me for your event.

 The dread, the drama, and the hope of a break in one of the country’s oldest active missing-child investigations